PXT-JakeN/precisionx-compliance-documents/policies/Backup-and-Restore-Policy.md

 ### 4.1 Strategy and Objectives

-- Define RTO/RPO per service; maintain 3-2-1 style redundancy (multiple copies, media, and offsite/immutable storage) commensurate with risk.
+Recovery targets (RTO/RPO) are defined per service.
+Redundancy follows a “3‑2‑1” style approach—multiple copies on different media with at least one logically isolated or immutable—proportional to risk.

 ### 4.2 Scope, Frequency, and Retention

-- Backups shall include operating system configs, application data, and databases; frequency and retention shall align to business and regulatory requirements with documented schedules and data classification.
+Backups include operating system configurations, application data, and databases.
+Frequency and retention align to business and regulatory requirements and are documented per data classification.

 ### 4.3 Security Controls

-- Backups must be encrypted in transit and at rest; where supported, use immutability and MFA for administrative actions; access is restricted to named roles with least privilege.
+Backups are encrypted in transit and at rest.
+Where supported, immutability and MFA for administrative actions are enabled.
+Access is restricted to named roles with least privilege and logged.

 ### 4.4 Monitoring and Failure Handling

-- Backup jobs shall be monitored; failures are opened as incidents; repeated failures require problem management and CAPA.
+Backup jobs are continuously monitored.
+Failures create incidents, and repeated failures trigger problem management and corrective actions.

 ### 4.5 Restore Validation

-- Perform periodic restore tests (at least quarterly for critical systems) to verify integrity and recovery time; record results in test logs and report exceptions.
+Periodic restore tests—at least quarterly for critical systems—verify data integrity and recovery time.
+Results are recorded in test logs and exceptions are reported for remediation.

 ### 4.6 Records
+### 4.7 Endpoint Backup Platform

+Company‑owned workstations are backed up using iDrive360 with centrally managed policies.
+Coverage and job status are monitored; failures are remediated promptly and exceptions require approval with documented compensating controls.

 - Maintain inventories of protected systems/data, schedules, retention policies, success/failure metrics, and test evidence.
 Keep admin activity logs for backup platforms.